aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlsaveoptions/resourcefolder/_index.md

 title: HtmlSaveOptions.ResourceFolder
 linktitle: ResourceFolder
 second_title: Aspose.Words for .NET API Reference
-description: HtmlSaveOptions property.
+description: HtmlSaveOptions ResourceFolder property.
 Specifies a physical folder where all resources like images fonts and external CSS are saved when a document is exported to HTML.
 Default is an empty string in C#.
 type: docs
 weight: 420
 url: /net/aspose.words.saving/htmlsaveoptions/resourcefolder/